TUM-DSE/doctor-cluster-config/README.md

 ```

-## Ipmi
+## IPMI

-On all new TUM rack machines we have ipmi support!!!
+On all new TUM rack machines we have IPMI support!!!

 Generally, you can find the IPMI web interface at
 `https://$HOST-mgmt.dse.in.tum.de/` (i.e. [https://bill-mgmt.dse.in.tum.de]())